The strength of any material is largely depends on the internal stresses,

 Compressive stress

 Compressive stress has opposite nature as of tensile stress.
 Because the contraction of size of the object happens.
 A squeezing force is applied that results in compressive stress in the material.
 This stress is also defined as the force per unit area, same as the tensile stress.
 Used to denote the compressive stress is also same.
 When compression force is applied in the object, the compressive stress generate inside the body to resist applied force.
 The formula is same for compressive stress.
 The compressive or tensile stress is recognized as per the direction of forces acting on the body.
-The magnitude of compressive stress depends on the compressive force applied on the object.
+The magnitude of compressive stress depends on the compressive force applied on the object.Tensile and compressive force acts perpendicular to the surface of the object.
+That is why these are called direct stresses.
+One has to recognize whether the stresses are tensile or compressive by the direction of forces acting on the object because this is what the main difference between them.

 Tensile and compressive strains

 On the application of tensile and compressive forces the change in the axial length of the material happens.
 This change or displacement per unit length is described as strain.
 Strain is the ratio of change in the length of material to the initial length of the material.
-The initial length is l and the change in length is ∆l, then
+The initial length is l and the change in length is ∆l, thenStrain €=∆l/l

 Strain also depends on the type of force applied on object because inland happens according to the direction and nature of force.